 While environmentalists concern themselves with making the world Green, Dan Buettner focuses on Blue.
 His Blue Zones series of books take a scientific approach to measuring and optimizing human health and happiness.

-Perhaps it is no coincidence that these blue zones are also central to the Eco City framework.
+Perhaps it is no coincidence that these blue zones are also central to the Eco-City framework.

-At the intersection of park, main street, and transportation grids, the Blue Zone is dedicated to health, education, and community welfare.
+At the intersection of the park, main street, and transportation grids, the Blue Zone is dedicated to health, education, and community welfare.
 Easily accessed by short walks, bike, transit, and auto, the Blue Zone bridges the Green Zone of parks, urban agriculture, and water, as well as the Pink Zone of work, shopping, and hospitality.